 Guilt does not transform.
 Understanding does.

-She was insisting that it’s OK to litter the peels in the room because she was going to clean the place in the morning anyway.
+She was insisting that it’s OK to litter the shells in the room because she was going to clean the place in the morning anyway.

-Realise that Littering is Just a Habit (And Habits Can be Changed)
+1. Realise that Littering is Just a Habit (And Habits Can be Changed)

 Oops!
 Did I repeat myself?

-Carry a Polybag
+2. Carry a Polybag

-Don’t Ask Others to Give Up Littering
+3. Don’t Ask Others to Give Up Littering

-“But shouldn’t I encourage others to follow my footsteps?
-Shouldn’t I be making others aware of this nasty habit?”
+‘But shouldn’t I encourage others to follow my footsteps?
+Shouldn’t I be making others aware of this nasty habit?’

 But it’s not for you to decide who does.
-It’s not your duty.